ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 When the ``ImplicitQualifiedImport`` language extension is enabled, unknown fully qualified symbols are gracefully resolved early in the compilation pipeline by injecting an implicit ``import qualified`` statement when necessary.
+The pipeline might need an extra pass to collect missing imports.

+GHCi already implements this feature thanks to the flag ``-fimplicit-import-qualified``, but the flag does not seem to work with GHC.
+Moreover the flag is not documented in ``ghc --show-options``, but it is accepted.
+Thus this proposal deprecates the ``-fimplicit-import-qualified`` flag in favor of the ``-XImplicitQualifiedImport`` modifier, so that the behavior is consistent between GHC and GHCi.

 Examples